Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/07 Chapter - Gameplay in Depth.md

 ### Setting Up Your Scene Challenge
 First, envision your goal for the scene and decide the rank of your challenge using the standard rank system: Troublesome, dangerous, formidable, extreme, or epic.
 A typical challenge is dangerous.
 Make it formidable if you are at a disadvantage, or troublesome if you have clear advantage.
 An extreme challenge is very tough to overcome, and an epic challenge is nearly hopeless.

 Next, create a standard progress track with 10 boxes.
-When you mark progress, you fill in a standard number of boxes or ticks based on the rank of your challenge (page 14).
+When you mark progress, you fill in a standard number of boxes or ticks based on the rank of your [[Progress Tracks#^markingprogress|challenge]].

 Then, create a separate track with only 4 boxes.
 This is your countdown track.
 When you mark the countdown track, you completely fill in a single box.